CorwinLab/extremeDiffusion1D/README.md

 * test

-  Contains some early tests to make sure the algorithms were running properly.
+  Doesn't currently contain any tests since the code has been changing so quickly.
   It has been difficult to create tests as the biases are drawn randomly for each experiment.